 Explanation of Benefits: After you get care, Medicare will send you a Medicare Explanation of Benefits.
 It tells you what the provider billed Medicare, Medicare’s approved amount, the amount Medicare paid, and what you have to pay.
 Anthem will send you a separate Explanation of Benefits that provides information about how your claim was paid, including how much you owe or will be reimbursed.

-Formulary: A list of drugs determined and maintained by Anthem to use for its prescription drug program.
+Formulary: A list of drugs determined and maintained by the pharmacy benefits manager to use for its prescription drug program.
 The formulary is designed to assist physicians in prescribing drugs that are medically necessary and cost effective.
 The formulary structure features generic medications (with the lowest copayments), preferred and non-preferred brands.
 It is updated periodically.
 If not otherwise excluded, the formulary includes all generic drugs.
-For current formularies, visit Anthem.

 Hospice services: Services provided to support end-of-life care when the patient’s condition is terminal and can no longer receive curative treatment.
 Support services are also provided to the patient’s family members.